Accredited by the Commission on Dental Education of the American Dental Association.

-A student desiring to pursue the associate of applied science degree in Dental Assisting must:
+A student desiring to pursue the technical certificate in Dental Assisting must:

-- Apply, meet the general admission requirements and be accepted by Northeast State Community College.
+- Apply, meet the general admission requirements and be accepted by Northeast State Technical Community College.

 - Indicate Dental Assisting as the desired major on the Northeast State application form.